inab/FAIRsoft_tfm/README.md

 A reference repository for the metrics associated to the FAIR for software principles

 This repository contains:
-* The importers then retrieve software metadata from different source.
+* The importers that retrieve software metadata from different source.
 In 'importers' directory.

 * The software that integrate metadata and calculate FAIRsoft metrics.
 In 'FI_FAIR' directory.